lzxindustries/videomancer-firmware/README.md

 ### Procedure

+- Download the desired firmware *.uf2 file from this repository
 - Connect Videomancer's power supply and turn the power switch to the off position
 - Connect USB-C to USB-A cable from Videomancer's USB port to your computer
 - Press and hold down Videomancer's BOOT button